nickbrandt/GitLab/doc/administration/scaling/index.md

 - API: 20 RPS
 - Web: 2 RPS
 - Git: 2 RPS

 For up to 2,000 users we recommend going with a simple setup.
 Going above 2,000 users, we recommend scaling GitLab components to multiple machine nodes.
 The machine nodes are grouped by component(s).
 The addition of these nodes adds limited fault tolerance to your GitLab instance.
+As long as there is at least one of each component online and capable of handling the instance's usage load, your team's productivity will not be interrupted.
+The same is true if you are looking to perform [zero-downtime updates](https://docs.gitlab.com/omnibus/update/#zero-downtime-updates).

 When scaling GitLab there's a few factors to consider: